thegoatrodeo/ucla-health-terraform-cloud-azure/docs/index.md

 <br><br>
 ![:scale 60%](images/tf_az.png)
 <br><br>
-# Terraform Cloud on Azure
+# Terraform Cloud on Azure Workshop

-???
 **Welcome to the Terraform Cloud on Azure workshop.
 This is a one day workshop that introduces free and paid features of Terraform Cloud (also Enterprise) using an Azure-based application for the tech labs.
 If you're brand new to Terraform you should try the Introduction to Terraform OSS on Azure Instruqt track before this one.**

 **Terraform Cloud and Terraform Enterprise have almost identical feature sets so we'll be using Terraform Cloud as our training environment today.**